4ndreas/BodyMotion/README.md

 https://wiki.wemos.cc/products:d1:d1_mini_pro

-for the imu I used the cheap DMP6050 board like this https://playground.arduino.cc/Main/MPU-6050
+for the main IMU and reference I used a BNO055 module https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/overview for the additional imus I used 2 of the cheap DMP6050 boards like this https://playground.arduino.cc/Main/MPU-6050